sarasjodin/sarasjodin/README.md

 # Welcome to my GitHub account!

-I'm a passionate developer with an interest in technology from Web development, data visualizations to IoT.
+I'm a passionate developer with an interest in technology from web development, data visualizations to IoT.
 I love to experiment, build innovative tools, and continuously learn new skills.

 ## Some of my projects